 3. Comfy shoes

-You’ll be doing a lot of walking(!), so make sure to wear comfy, broken in shoes, a convention isn’t the place to wear new shoes that could give you blisters by the end of the day.
+You’ll be doing a lot of walking(!), so make sure to wear comfy, broken-in shoes, a convention isn’t the place to wear new shoes that could give you blisters by the end of the day.
 I’d also recommend leaving the heels and flipflops at home – you may have your toes, accidentally, stepped on.
-This has happened to me, I broke a bone in my foot and two in my big toe!
+This has happened to me, I broke a bone in my foot and two in my big toe! – At a Stargate convention.

 As well as comfy shoes, layers are a must.
 Walking to the convention venue may be chilly or wet and you may be expected to queue outside to get in, so dress accordingly.
-The venues can get very hot due to the sheer amount of people.
+Inside the venues can get very hot due to the sheer amount of people.

 4. Reading material

-When your in a queue, if / when you have any down time between activities etc. My partner always brings a stack of comic books with him while he’s waiting for me in autograph sessions. 😉
+When you’re in a queue, if / when you have any downtime between activities etc. My partner always brings a stack of comic books with him while he’s waiting for me in autograph sessions. 😉

 I’ve been to conventions with and without these and always find it easier when I do bring them.
-They keep autographs, photo op prints, artwork purchaes and comic books safe, secure and dry.
+They keep autographs, photo op prints, artwork purchases and comic books safe, secure and dry.